vbookshelf/Ikigai-Recommender-System/README.md

 ## Ikigai Recommender System
-A system that matches children's career and life skills questions to people who can to answer them.
+A system that matches children's career and life skills questions to people who can answer them.

 <br>